 to taste Dried Rose Petals

 to taste Unsalted Shelled Pistachios

 Strain milk into the stand-mixer bowl, making sure it's still around 115 degrees f or 46 degrees c.
-Add 1 tablespoon of the White Sugar.
+Add 1 tablespoon of the Granulated Sugar.

 Sprinkle over the Dry Active Yeast and gently stir.
 Set aside and allow the yeast to activate, around 5 to 10 minutes.